+For most people, the best place to start your research is with secondary sources.
 Secondary sources are resources that you can use to aid your understanding of the law but are not themselves considered law.
-There are several different types of secondary sources, including books (sometimes called "treatises"), articles, encyclopedias, and form books.
+There are several different types of secondary sources, including encyclopedia, books, articles, and form books.

-Keep in mind that interpretations of the law found in secondary sources are not binding on the courts.
-Only use secondary sources to help you find and understand the primary sources of law (statutes, regulations, and cases).
-When trying to find answers to your legal questions, you should always read the actual statutes, regulations, and cases that are discussed in these secondary sources.
+Interpretations of the law found in secondary sources are not binding on the courts.
+Use secondary sources to help you find and understand the primary sources of law (statutes, regulations, and cases), but always read the actual statutes, regulations, and cases that are discussed in these secondary sources.

 Using forms can be problematic for a non-lawyer.
 Forms are useful when you are unsure of the format or content required for documents that you are submitting to the court.
 Be careful when using forms because they are based on someone's review of the statute and the court's procedural rules and may not be entirely accurate.